(Adopted January 2015; Fee Schedule updated March 2019)

 KEY FOB REPLACEMENT

 Replacement fobs are available for $25 each.
-Only one key fob is allowed per resident.
+Only one key fob is allowed per registered resident and/or owner.

 LOCK OUT SERVICE

-Lock out service is available during normal business hours Monday through Friday from 8 AM to 5 PM, except holidays.
-After hours, holidays and weekends, a $50 fee is charged.
+Lock out service is available at no cost during normal business hours.
+After hours a $50 fee is charged.

 MAINTENANCE WORK ORDERS